GYMNOSPERMS: a highly simplified taxonomy

 Encephalartos senticosus, a cycad

-Fleshy cones of a podocarpus grace this driveway in Berkeley, CA,
+Fleshy, berry-like cones of a podocarpus grace this driveway in Berkeley, CA.

 Retrophyllum rospigliosii, a member of the podocarp family, at the San Francisco Botanical Garden